-Documents required in case of inheritance or Will are as below : In case of death of the owner, mutation / substitution will required to be done of his legal heirs.
+Documents required in case of inheritance or Will are as below: In case of death of the owner, mutation/substitution will be required to be done for his legal heirs.

 If the owner leaves behind a will, it will be carried out in the name of the beneficiary.
 However, such a will should have been executed by the owner out of love and affection and not for monetary consideration.

-In such case, any legal heir can apply for mutation of the property in their names by submitting the necessary documents
+In such case, any legal heir can apply for mutation of the property in their name by submitting the necessary documents

 - Application form